NordLayer - Network Security

 How to implement NAC solutions

-The benefits of installing a form of Network Access Control are clear, but how should companies go about doing so?
+The benefits of installing a network access control are clear, but how should companies implement it?

-Methods vary depending on the contours of each network, the number of IoT and third-party devices involved, the budget of the company, and the decision to choose pre-admission, post-admission, or hybrid network security solutions.
+Methods vary depending on the contours of each network, the number of IoT, medical devices and third-party gadgets involved, the budget of the company, and the decision to choose pre-admission, post-admission, or hybrid network security solutions.
 But some basic steps are common to most NAC applications.

-• Firstly, security teams should map and log all endpoint devices connected to the network.
-Carry out a comprehensive survey of network edges, taking into account IoT devices, employee devices like laptops, and centralized equipment.
+1. Security teams should map and log all endpoint devices connected to the network.
+Carry out a comprehensive survey of network edges, considering IoT devices, employee devices like laptops, and centralized equipment.

-• Security teams now need to create a Network Access Control List.
-This list includes details of all authorized users, along with their level of permitted access.
+2. Security teams need to create a network access control list.
+This list includes details of all authorized users, along with their permitted access level.
 Start by recording all user identities on a central database.
 Using the existing network directory is usually a sound basis for this stage.

-• Next, decide how to grant permissions to authorized users.
-To save time and simplify the process, it makes sense to establish permissions by role instead of on an individual basis.
+3. Decide how to grant permissions to authorized users.
+It makes sense to establish permissions by role instead of individually to save time and simplify the process.
 Try to apply the principle of least privilege (PYOP) wherever possible.
-PYOP means giving users enough freedom to access what they need while limiting everything else.
+PYOP means allowing users to access what they need while limiting everything else.

-• Set up the technology required to implement your Access Control List.
+4. Set up the technology required to implement your access control list.
 Test the access portal to ensure that relevant users can obtain access and that systems exclude unauthorized users.

-• Finally, create and maintain systems to update the NAC system as required.
-Access Control Lists will change as network layouts change.
+5. Create and maintain systems to update the NAC system as required.
+Access control lists will change as corporate network layouts change.
 Applications will need regular updates to ensure that antivirus, access control, and encryption technologies are up to date.

-Following these steps should allow companies to create secure network access systems.
-But it isn’t usually wise or necessary to do so alone.
-Many NAC providers can supply expertise and technology to develop customized network security solutions.
+Following these steps should allow companies to create secure network access systems with network admission control.
+But it isn't usually wise or necessary to do so alone.
+Many NAC providers can supply expertise and technology to develop customized network security solutions with recommended security policies.